IBMIntegration/IBM-CP4I-OpenShift-AWS/PoC Environment/CP4I on AWS.md

 ![](./media/image2.png)

-2. Select Your VPCs from the left.
+2. Select 'Your VPCs' from the left.
 Click on 'Create VPC'

 ![](./media/image3.png)